-Interest income amounted to US\$ 34.9 million for the year ended 31 December 2022 whereas the interest expenses for 2022 amounted to US\$ 11.2 million.
-Accordingly, the net interest income for the year 2022 amounted to US\$ 23.7 million.
+Interest income amounted to US\$ 66.0 million for the year ended 31 December 2023 whereas the interest expense for 2023 amounted to US\$ 31.2 million.
+Accordingly, the net interest income for the year 2023 amounted to US\$ 34.8 million.

-Total non-interest income of US\$ 4.1 million in 2022 was primarily driven by fee and commission income of US\$ 4.0 million from trade finance activities.
-The Group's management ensured continuous uninterrupted operations and services to its customers, which resulted in generating considerable fee and commission income from its core business activity of Trade Finance.
+Total non-interest income of US\$ 2.1 million in 2023 was primarily driven by fee and commission income of US\$ 2.0 million from trade finance activities.
+Even though heightened competition was witnessed in the market, the Group provided effective and high quality services to its customers, which resulted in generating reasonable fee and commission income from its core business activity of Trade Finance.

-On the expenses front, the Group has managed to reduce its operating expenses during 2022 by 3% as compared to 2021 despite rising inflation.
+On the expenses front, despite inflation, the Group has managed its operating expenses well and managed to maintain them at similar levels during 2023 as compared to 2022.

-The Group's financial position remained strong with total assets standing at US\$ 1,158.7 million at 31 December 2022.
+The Group's financial position remained strong with total assets standing at US\$ 1,143.7 million at 31 December 2023.

-The Group's capital adequacy and liquidity (liquid assets to total assets) ratios remained strong at 52.9% and 63.6% respectively.
+The Group's capital adequacy and liquidity (liquid assets to total assets) ratios remained strong at 53.5% and 57.9% respectively.